 How much fat should I eat?

 Although a ketogenic diet is very from a traditional balanced diet, it still requires careful planning and balancing!
 The most important factor is to remember that it’s a LOW-carb diet and not a NO-carb diet.
 Carbohydrates are still essential for normal physiological function because some parts of our body are able to use only sugars as a source of fuel.
 For example, our red blood cells can only use glucose, and our brains can only use sugars directly for energy.

 The macro breakdown of most traditional form of the ketogenic diet is 90% fats, and about 6% protein and 4% carbohydrates.
 However, many find this level of fats to be too restrictive and difficult to maintain (Dhamija and Eckert, 2013).
 At Eatology, our macros as less drastic (but just at effective at promoting ketosis!) at 75% fats, ~ 20% protein, and 5 – 7% carbohydrates.
 This higher proportion of protein not only makes the diet more palatable, it also helps to maintain muscle mass.
 (Also read: Macros Matter in Weight Loss)

 In comparison, Eatology’s Low Carb plan is even higher in carbohydrates, at approximately 15 – 20%.
 This level of carbs are sufficient for maintaining most of our daily functions (ie. no endurance or intense exercise) without needing to go into ketosis.
-So if your primary goal is to use fats as the main source of energy, then the MAD or Keto plan would be more suitable.
+So if your primary goal is to use fats as the main source of energy, then the Keto Light or Keto plan would be more suitable.

 Want to know more?